-Selected departures up to November 2019 & February to May 2020
+Selected departures from February to November 2020 & March to May 2021

 Jordan is a remarkable country, with extraordinary landscapes of red-hued dunes and windswept sandstone, and world-class monuments that include Roman amphitheatres and Crusader castles.
 From Moses to Alexander the Great, Saladin and our own Lawrence of Arabia, all have left outstanding legacies.
 Combined with the legendary ancient city of Petra, you’ll have a captivating and unforgettable tour.